eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- **Single Client:** a single app provides for editing and reading, there is no need for a separate text editor.
+- A single app provides for editing and reading, there is no need for a separate text editor.

-- **Hosting:** if there's a database and a server, the app can be hosted and accessed over the Internet, and from multiple devices.
+- If there's a database and a server, the app can be hosted and accessed over the Internet, and from multiple devices.

-- **Validation:** validation (e.g.: link integrity) can be done at interaction time, rather than at build time).
+- Validation (e.g.: link integrity) can be done at interaction time, rather than at build time).

-- **Renaming:** objects can be renamed without breaking links, because the server can transparently update all backlinks when an object is edited.
+- Objects can be renamed without breaking links, because the server can transparently update all backlinks when an object is edited.

 **Cons:**

-- **Publishing:** publishing the wiki as static HTML is harder, if that is desirable.
+- Publishing the wiki as static HTML is harder, if that is desirable.

 **Compatibility:**